gardener-attic/component-spec/doc/proposal/01-introduction.md

 Resources are usually build from something, e.g. code in a git repo, which we call **sources** in this specification.

-The OCM introduces a so called **Component Descriptor** for every component version, to describe the resources and sources belonging to a particular component version and how these could be accessed.
+The OCM introduces a so called **Component Descriptor** for every component version, to describe the resources, sources and other component versions belonging to a particular component version and how these could be accessed.

 For the three components in our example software product, one *Component Descriptor* exists for every component version, e.g. three *Component Descriptor* for the three versions of the frontend, six for the six versions of the backend etc.